 The provisions set an expectation of integrated resource management that flows through to all other provisions of the RPS, and informs the limits and thresholds we set on human activities for protecting environmental health.
 It sets explicit expectations that local authorities will work with each other and with other agencies to ensure management approaches are clear, coordinated, and able to support Otago's communities into the future.
 This applies to plan making and resource consenting processes.

-IM-AER1 Monitoring shows the limits set for human activities are adhered to and are resulting in resilience in the natural environment .
-IM-AER2 Resilience in the natural envrionment is resulting in sustainable social, cultural, and economic well-being for all communities including Kāi Tahu.
-IM-AER3 Communities, including Kāi Tahu, are aware of the potential impacts of climate change and there are observable changes in community behaviour towards more sustainable lifestyles.
-IM-AER4 Plan development and decision-making processes demonstrate improved awareness of the interdependencies and interconnectedness of natural and physical resources within the region, and across regional and jurisdictional boundaries.
+IM-AER2 Resilience in the natural environment environment 174 is resulting in sustainable social, cultural, and economic well-being for all communities including Kāi climate change and there are observable changes in community behaviour towards more sustainable lifestyles.

+Tahu.